Operational Coordination Division

 Overview

-The Operational Coordination Division is responsible for ensuring the readiness of the EOC, developing policies and procedures governing the VEST, and working with the Training and Exercise Office to prepare and train VEST members and partners.
+The Operational Coordination Division is responsible for ensuring the readiness of the VEOC, developing policies and procedures governing the VEST, and working with the Training and Exercise Office to prepare and train VEST members and partners.
 The Operational Coordination Division also works closely with the Commonwealth of Virginia Incident Management Assistance Team (COVIMAT) to build and strengthen relationships with other state agencies, federal partners, non-profit organizations, and the private sector.

 Virginia Emergency Operations Center (VEOC)

 The Virginia Emergency Operations Center (VEOC) hosts the Virginia Emergency Support Team (VEST) and the Commonwealth’s Emergency Support Functions (ESFs), which respond to calls for assistance from local governments throughout the Commonwealth.
 Representatives from state, federal, private, and nonprofit groups work together at the VEOC to form the VEST.
-Activation of the VEST generally occurs at the VEOC, a secure facility, located at the Virginia State Police Administrative Headquarters, at 7700 Midlothian Turnpike, Richmond, Va.
+Activation of the VEST generally occurs at the VEOC, a secure facility, located at the Virginia State Police Administrative Headquarters, at 7700 Midlothian Turnpike, Richmond, VA.
 Based on the level of VEST activation and the event requirements, some ESFs may be physically present at the VEOC while others may not be activated or may activate remotely.
 The VDEM Situational Awareness Unit (SAU) also operates out of the VEOC and is staffed 24 hours a day, seven days a week to coordinate day to day situational assessments, alerts and warnings, resource management, operational planning, reporting, and external emergency communications for Virginia’s state and local emergency response agencies.

 Interested in Visiting?